benblack769/NNetExperiments/README.md

 Instead, it seems to be more similar to how humans experience sensation.
 When we have more inputs: our eyes are open, we are seeing lots of bright things, listening to loud music, etc, then it is harder to focus on smaller details.
 Only the most extreme sensations stand out.

-While sensation and learning do not really seem to be innately related, I think RMSprop and the human tendancy to adjust to the total ammount of senation are solving a similar problem: that just because there is more to see, or more to learn does not necessarily mean that it is that much more important.
+Sensation and learning do not really seem to be innately related.
+In fact, they are in a way fundamentally differnet: rmsprop's optimizer has to do with regularizing outputs, and sensation has to do with managing inputs. h I think RMSprop and the human adjustment of senation are solving a similar problem: that just because there is more to see, or more to learn does not necessarily mean that it is that much more important.

 ## LSTM

 ### Structure

 Colah's blog post [here](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) is a great description of the structural aspects of LSTMs.

 ![lstm-diagram](https://raw.githubusercontent.com/weepingwillowben/music_net/master/plots/basic_test_plots/LSTM3-chain.png "biases in output layer using rmsprop")